-- 1 As the number of NUSCs is limited, network operators shall prioritise the services earmarked for each such code; - 2 ComReg shall be notified of the intention to open access to a new service using any NUSC, at least fourteen days prior to service implementation; - 3 the use of any NUSC shall at all times conform with the National Numbering Scheme, and shall be subject to all conditions of these Numbering Conventions, including conditions relating to change or withdrawal of codes; - 4 NUSCs are dialled codes, which shall only be used to provide access to services that the access network is licensed to provide, or services that are supplemental to them; - 5 tariffs for calls from any fixed network phone to any NUSC shall not exceed the cost of a local call on the same network; - 6 tariffs for calls from any mobile phone to any NUSC shall not exceed the tariff charged for a mobile-to-mobile call on the same network; - 7 NUSCs shall not be used to provide unfair competition vis-à-vis non network operators, using shorter dialling access to services that are capable of being adequately provided for, using other parts of the numbering scheme.
+- 1 As the number of NUSCs is limited, network operators shall prioritise the services earmarked for each such code; - 2 ComReg shall be notified of the intention to open access to a new service using any NUSC, at least fourteen days prior to service implementation; - 3 the use of any NUSC shall at all times conform with the National Numbering Scheme, and shall be subject to all conditions of these Numbering Conventions, including conditions relating to change or withdrawal of codes; - 4 NUSCs are dialled codes, which shall only be used to provide access to services that conform to the service description of A.6.5.2 or services that are directly supplemental to these; - 5 tariffs for calls from any fixed network phone to any NUSC shall not exceed the cost of a local call on the same network; - 6 tariffs for calls from any mobile phone to any NUSC shall not exceed the tariff charged for a mobile-to-mobile call on the same network; - NUSCs shall not be used to provide unfair competition vis-à-vis non network operators, using shorter dialling access to services that are capable of being adequately provided for, using other parts of the numbering scheme.

-11.3.8 Text Messaging Short Codes
+11.4.3 Use of Text Messaging Short Codes

-- 1 Network operators shall not charge originating callers for sending text messages to mobile 50XXX numbers, regardless of which network operators or service providers are involved in the calls; - 2 the charge to customers for text messages sent to mobile 51XXX numbers shall in no case exceed the published retail cost of a standard SMS text message of the network from which the message is originated; - 3 Premium Rate Text Messaging Short Codes are those in the ranges 53XXX to 59XXX; - 4 Premium Rate Text Messaging Short Codes shall be allocated only to applicants that are licensed Network Operators or independent Service Providers for the provision of Premium Rate Text Messaging Services.
+- Network operators shall not charge originating callers for sending text messages to mobile 50XXX numbers, regardless of which network operators or service providers are involved in the calls; - 2 the charge to customers for text messages sent to mobile 51XXX numbers shall in no case exceed the published retail cost of a standard SMS text message of the network from which the message is originated; - 3 Premium Rate Text Messaging Short Codes are those in the ranges 53XXX to 59XXX; - 4 Premium Rate Text Messaging Short Codes shall be allocated only to applicants that are authorised Network Operators or independent Service Providers for the provision of Premium Rate Text Messaging Services which have completed the relevant ComReg application procedures for these codes.